IrtazaDevs/Sticky-Notes---Education-in-MR/README.md

 - **Seamless Setup**: The app utilizes Meta Building Blocks to create an intuitive and responsive environment.
 - **Customizable**: Teachers can easily customize activities and note categories to fit their lesson plans.

+## Technology
+The app was built using the [Meta XR All-in-One SDK](https://assetstore.unity.com/packages/tools/integration/meta-xr-all-in-one-sdk-269657), available on the Unity Asset Store.
+This SDK provides comprehensive tools and features for developing mixed reality applications on Meta platforms.

 ## How It Works
 1. **Setup**: Launch the app on the Meta Quest 3 and navigate to the classroom scene.
 2. **Interact**: Use hand gestures to manipulate sticky notes, resizing them and organizing them into categories.